ravi-mahto/Airline-Passenger-Satisfaction/README.md

 | Arrival Delay in Minutes | Minutes delayed when Arrival |
 | Satisfaction | Airline satisfaction level(Satisfaction, neutral or dissatisfaction |

+## Objective
+The objective or goal of this project is to guide an airlines company to determine the important factors that influences the customer or passenger satisfaction.
+Customer satisfaction plays a major role in affecting the business of a company therefore analysing and improving the factors that are closely related to customer satisfaction is important for the growth and reputation of a company.